 How to plan for good Requirements?
 Is it tough?

-- What are the probable benefits for the organization and employees
+- What are the potential benefits for both the organization and its employees?

-- Expectations from new software and can they be met
+- What are the expectations from the new software, and can they realistically be met?

 Business Requirements: Requirements planning for every business is a unique experience.
 The dependencies and expected behavior of the software, definite processes, and explicit actions related to it.